signalfx/apmworkshop/apm/1-prep.md

 #### Prep Step 1: Log in to your SignalFx account to identify token/realm

-Check your [Splunk Signalfx Account](https://login.signalfx.com) (your welcome email has this link) and identify your TOKEN and REALM- these are available in the profile menu (the one on top right with a person icon) in your SignalFx account.
+Check your [Splunk Signalfx Account](https://login.signalfx.com) (your welcome email has this link) and identify your TOKEN and REALM- these are available in the profile menu (the one on top right with a person icon) in your Splunk SignalFx account.

 How to find realm:
 <img src="../../assets/org.png" width="360" />